Portrait photograph of Professor Keith Ward

 If you like a good fight, especially with Professor Richard Dawkins, then ‘Why There is Almost Certainly a God’ provides one, taking on the ‘New Atheists’.

-If I reject inerrancy, what do I think about the Bible?
-‘What the Bible Really Teaches’ and ‘The Word of God?’ will tell.
+How do I think the Bible should be interpreted today?
+‘What the Bible Really Teaches’ and ‘The Word of God?’ presents a biblically based exposition of Christian beliefs, from a non-fundamentalist standpoint .

 That’s enough to be going on with; it would be quite a marathon to read all my books, even for me.
 These are just suggestions about what you might read, depending on your interests.